-GWAs, usually are held as case control study and assaying fewer than 100,000 SNPs more than million. to one commonly by the Affymetrix 500k and Illumina HumanHap300 The arrays. accepted threshold for statistical significance in GWAs is $<510^{-8}$ (38-40).
-A precise maps of usual single nucleotide polymorphisms (SNPs) all over the genome and patterns also of linkage which accomplished disequilibrium, bv International Hap Map project and High-throughput affordable genotyping technologies and map of copy number variants are the primary requirements for GWA studies (41,42).
+GWAs, usually are held as case control study and assaying fewer than 100,000 SNPs more than one million. to commonly by the Affymetrix 500k and Illumina HumanHap300 The arrays. statistical accepted threshold for significance in GWAs is $<510^{-8}$ (38-40).
+A precise maps of usual single nucleotide polymorphisms (SNPs) all over the genome and also patterns of linkage which accomplished disequilibrium, bv International Hap Map project and affordable High-throughput genotyping technologies and map of copy number variants are the primary requirements for GWA studies (41,42).